RedefiningReality/Proxmox-Remote-Management/Web.md

 - [register.php](web/register.php) ⇒ accessible from login.php, allows registering a new user given an instructor-provided access code
   - forwards credentials to Proxmox and creates a new user with limited privileges directly on Proxmox
   - optional and may be disabled with **register** option in config.ini
+- [test.php](web/test.php) ⇒ test script to ensure environment options in config.ini have been configured correctly
+  - usage explained above in Setup section
+  - ***REMOVE OR DISABLE THIS WHEN SATISFIED WITH YOUR CONFIGURATION***
+- [scripts.php](web/scripts.php) ⇒ inaccessible to users, dependency that is used by index.php to run scripts from the command line
+  - this will render as a blank page and do nothing if accessed from a web browser
+- [creds.php](web/creds.php) ⇒ inaccessible to users, dependency that is used by register.php and login.php to update credentials in credentials file
+  - credentials file can be set using the **creds_file** option in config.ini
+  - this will render as a blank page and do nothing if accessed from a web browser

+### Known Vulnerabilities and Why I Don't Give a D*mn
+I created this platform to facilitate teaching cybersecurity, so I should know something about web app vulnerabilities, right?
+- Access code on the register.php page can be bruteforced.
+This would allow anyone to create users, even if they were not initially provided with the access code.
+  - If you're worried about this, using a very complex access code (which can be as long as you want by the way) will render this infeasible.
+  - If an attacker were able to arbitrarily create users, the only thing they could do is spawn environments, which other than wasting server resources (possible denial of service) doesn't pose a great threat.
+- Username enumeration for users with access code on register.php
+  - I believe the benefits of knowing you've chosen a bad username far outweight the costs of a malicious actor knowing a username is valid in this instance.
+It would be frustrating for users not to know why they're having trouble registering.
+  - The chances someone you trusted with an access code will want to enumerate usernames is slim.
+  - There's no way an attacker could leverage this information to do something malicious, at least with the current setup.
+Except maybe bruteforcing your password, but you should be using secure passwords in the first place.
+- Cross-Site Requesty Forgery (CSRF) could allow an attacker to send users a malicious link that would change their password, if they are logged into a PHP session.
+  - The possibility of this being exploited is extremely unlikely.
+An attacker would have to craft a malicious URL, disguise it in a way that looks legitimate, and fool a user into clicking it.
+The user would also have to be signed in to the session at the time, and sessions are capped at 2 hours.
+  - The effect of this being exploited is marginal.
+The attacker would be able to sign in as a user and create/revert/destroy a single instance of a contained environment.
+The user would probably complain that they cannot log in to the administrator, who would then end active PHP/Proxmox sessions and reset their password.
+I'll take this risk for the convenience of not having to retype my password every time I want to change it, thank you very much.
+- Existing session IDs are saved to a sessions file that is exposed to anyone with a web client.
+  - A session ID, in this context, refers to an ID assigned to a specific instance of a user environment that is running (not to be confused with a PHP session), which is primarily used to assign machine names or achieve unique IP addressing across multiple instances.
+  - A malicious actor would have to figure out how this file is encoded (probably by consulting the source code) and write a script to decode it.
+Session IDs also change as users create or destroy their environment.
+  - In most use cases, session IDs only tell you the possible IP addresses of a user's contained environment.
+Where's that going to get you?
+Nowhere, you don't have access to it anyway.
+Knowing what session IDs are in use doesn't tell you which one belongs to which user either.
+- Users with a valid access code may create unlimited Proxmox users on register.php
+  - There's a certain level of trust that goes into providing someone with an access code that they would not want to then deny access to your service.
+To be fair, I did mention bruteforcing the access code eariler, but also just use a complex access code or implement a web application firewall that throttles requests if you're that worried.
+  - Creating users takes up virtually no space in Proxmox.
+If someone wanted to do actual damage (denial of service), they'd have to start environments for each of those users, and a lot of them for it to actually be effective.
+This would be an extremely tedious task and probably not yield results in a reasonable timeframe.
+  - This is no different from creating multiple accounts on a site like TryHackMe or HackTheBox, except that they have more dedicated hardware for high availability.